Kady-Team/.github/profile/README.md

 ## Who we are ?
-> 🙃 We are a lot of developers, designers and testers Sedorriku#1949 -- Owner / Developer
+> 🙃 We are a lot of developers, designers and testers Sedorriku#1949 -- Owner / Developer / Designer
 little#8291 -- Developer / Security expert
+TO_mt#1003 -- Communication / Marketing / Functionality Tester
 Emiyα#0999 -- Developer
 Théo#3476 -- Bug and functionality Tester
 Koishi#4827 -- Bug Tester / Corrector
+ⱫØⱫØ฿ⱠØ₮ツ#7523 -- Communication / Marketing

 ## What is our current projects ?